fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 ### Enable vertical scrolling

 Vertical scrolling is enabled by default, depending on the height of your chart.
-If the number of processes fit within the height of the chart, vertical scrolling will not appear.
+If the number of processes fits within the height of the chart, vertical scrolling will not appear.
 You can manually enable vertical scrolling, if you want.
 To do so, set the value of the `useVerticalScrolling` attribute to `1`.

 Refer to the code below: